StevenClontz/clontz.org/pages/puzzles/puzzle-types.md

 mathematics,
 without explicitly being posed as a "solve for \\(x\\)"  math problem.

-It's worth noting that this "puzzle" is very close to being a "word problem".
+It's worth noting that this puzzle is very close to being a mathematical "word problem".
-And if it was given in the context of an enumeration course, it would be!
+And if it was given in the context of a course on combinatorics, it would be!
-But unless you were taught about triangular numbers in class just yesterday, the point of the puzzle isn't to get you to memorize an esoteric formula, but to challenge your problem-solving and mathematical modeling abilities to come up with your own patterns and formulas.
+But unless you were taught about triangular numbers in class just yesterday, the point of the challenge isn't to test your memorization of the formula
+\\(\sum_{k=0}^n k=\frac{n(n+1)}{2}\\),
+but to challenge your problem-solving and mathematical modeling abilities to come up with your own patterns and formulas.

+## Mechanical Puzzles

+Examples include jigsaw puzzles, nail puzzles, Rubik's Cubes.

+Probably the most common variant of puzzle; I expect most puzzlers consider a jigsaw piece as the "logo" for puzzling.
+These can be solved through trial-and-error, but particularly for Rubik's cube-type puzzles there can be mathematical/logical methods for a solution as well.

-## Cryptic puzzles
+## Trivia puzzles

-Example: my "Swiper No Swiping" puzzle on my [puzzle homepage](/puzzles/).

-Such puzzles might be called "designer" puzzles which are meant to be solved at most once by a given person, since part of the puzzle is the epiphany required to see an extraction technique.
-These are the most common type of puzzles found in quality puzzlehunts and escape rooms.

-In a cryptic puzzle, the goal/answer should be well-defined (i.e. enter a certain word or phrase into an online form which is accepted; find a clue to a location where a previously designated token can be found).
-However, the mechanics of extracting this solution are left partially or completely vague, and it's up to the solver to guess at several interpretations of what the puzzle could mean until one fits.
-Often the puzzle's title or its flavortext can hide clues to this extraction: "you'd be **blind** to not know how to solve this" might be a (not-so) subtle clue to look for a way to find **Braille letters** in the puzzle.

-Designing such puzzles takes a lot of practice, in addition to knowledge of your audience.
-Different communities expect different levels of difficulty, and different players will have different levels of "genre savviness".
-These are by far my favorite type of puzzle to design and solve, but it's hard to tell at a quick glance if such a puzzle is a high-quality difficult cryptic puzzle, or just badly written.
+Similar to cryptic puzzles, trivia puzzles usually have custom designs (otherwise, they're just plain trivia).
+While trivia puzzles often have cryptic elements, such a puzzle may also be explicit (in which case, it might also be a type of word puzzle).
+In any case, the player must have some domain knowledge to solve such puzzles, or the ability to learn about the topic.

+Novice escape room designers often fall into the trap of including trivia puzzles in their challenges, which would be very disappointing for a player stuck in a room for 60 minutes just because they were rusty on (say) ABBA's discography!
+However, I often find myself enjoying trivia puzzles even when they involve domains I'm not very familiar with: just make sure I have a way to look up the solutions as needed, and preferably have a secondary challenge beyond the trivia once I've incorporated the solutions.

 ## Word puzzles